 It’s illegal to drive a car on a SORN.
-With their Automatic Number Plate Recognition cameras it’s easy for police, the DVLA and Motor Insurance Bureau to see whether a car has been SORNed or not.
+With their Automatic Number Plate Recognition cameras it’s easy for police, the DVLA and Motor Insurance Bureau to see whether you have SORNed or not.
 And there are plenty of cameras out there waiting to enforce the law.

 Driving a SORNed car attracts a hefty £2500 fine and a court appearance.
 The only time you can legally use a SORNed car on the road is going to and from a pre-booked MOT appointment.

-If you are caught driving a car that isn’t taxed, there’ll be no warning letters; an £80 fine will be dispatched immediately.
-Pay this within two weeks and the authorities will halve it.
-If you fail to pay and the case goes to court, you could be fined up to £1000.
+If you are caught driving a car that isn’t taxed, there’ll be no warning letters; the authorities will immediately dispatch an £80 fine.
+Pay this within two weeks and they will halve it.
+If you fail to pay and the case goes to court, they could fine you up to £1000.

 What are the rules about SORN and classic cars?